des4maisons/exercise-program-reader/README.md

 - before the exercise starts, the program prompts you to hit Ctrl C when ready to continue. you have to wait a second or two after that voice prompt before the ctrl C will behave correctly (and not kill the whole program).

+## Changing the voice

+this program uses the default voice of your operating system.
+If you don't like the voice, change it in your OS settings.